leynos/crate-tools/docs/lading-design.md

 - **Unit Tests:** Each module (`config.py`, `workspace/metadata.py`,
   `workspace/models.py`, command helpers) will have comprehensive unit tests.
   Logic within the `bump` and `publish` commands will be unit-tested with mocked filesystem and subprocess calls.
+Where behaviour is identical across inputs (for example, ensuring metadata decoding handles both text and byte streams) the suite will rely on parametrised tests to avoid duplication while exercising each variant.
 - **Integration Tests:** The CLI itself (`cli.py`) will be tested using `cyclopts.testing.invoke`.
 These tests will run against mock workspaces defined in `tests/fixtures/` to verify command-line parsing, configuration